Associate Professor: Gretchen Sinnett, Chairperson

 Honors In Art

-Senior Art majors with a minimum average of 3.5 in the major may be invited by an Art + Design faculty member to submit a proposal to the department to pursue ART 600H Honors in Art.
-This course is an opportunity for qualified students to produce a research or studio project that exhibits substantial knowledge and creative achievement outside of the normal pattern of courses.
+Senior Art + Design majors with a minimum average of 3.5 in the major may be invited by Art + Design faculty members to pursue ART 600H Honors in Art.
+Qualified Honors in Art students produce research or studio projects that exhibit substantial knowledge and creative achievement outside of the normal pattern of courses.
 Students must have the ability to work with a minimum of direction and supervision.
-A proposal must be approved by the chairperson.
+Invited students must submit a proposal, supervised by a faculty member, for approval by the chairperson.